 Your invisible playmates?
 The ones who whisper to you in the forest or as you daydream in your garden or play in the sand or stare up at the stars… Tell them I said “hi.”

 Ask them if they wouldn’t mind your sharing some of their stories with young readers.

 Treat them nicely.
 Sometimes they’ll confide in you you; sometimes they won’t.
 Trust them to be on your side.
 You’ll work things out eventually, so much so that, suddenly, other people will be able to know them.
 To care about them.
 To think of them as real-life.

 I used to just sit down and start writing a story without any idea of who the characters were.

 No, that’s not true.
 I knew who I thought the characters were.
 I just didn’t know who they thought they were.
-What they think is really more important.
-It can be frustrating to have a character not act or feel the way you expect, but it’s a good sign that you’re getting closer to someone who’s fully realized.
-Be flexible and open to researching to fill in your knowledge gaps.
+What they think is more important.
+It can be frustrating to have a character not act or feel the way you expect, but it’s also a sign that you’re getting closer to crafting a fictional person who’s three-dimensional, fully realized.